March of 2023

 - Projecting over 400 plans this year

-- Stop developing the home sales software for consumer use to continue it’s development for our own use.
-Added the scheduling module to the database and implemented a visual web page that displays the schedule to our customer and all our sub-contractors.
+- Stop developing the home sales software for consumer use to continue its development for our own use.
+Added the scheduling module to the database and implemented a visual web page that displays the schedule to our customers and all our sub-contractors.

-- Added a small user friendly web site for our long distant customers with a picture gallery, so they can watch the process of their home being built from any web browser – even while on vacation.
+- Added a small user-friendly website for our long-distance customers with a picture gallery, so they can watch the process of their home being built from any web browser – even while on vacation.

 Sometime in 2002 to 2004